 We’ve published a blog post dedicated to software-assisted tracking a few months ago, where more details and some “pro-tricks” are given, check it out!

-Keyframing works very well for objects that move in a rather constant way, or for cases where the camera is moving regularly: in those cases, setting as little as two keyframes could be enough!
+Keyframing works very well for objects that move in a rather constant way, or for cases where the camera is moving regularly.
+In those cases, setting as little as two keyframes could be enough!
 When the movement is less regular, you can still add more keyframes to have a finer interpolation.
 Moreover, a feature that is unique to Keyframing is that it will interpolate not only the position but also the size of the annotation, as explained in the graphic above.
-This can turn very useful when an object is approaching or stepping away from the camera, and you may need to resize the redaction/zoom/shape to keep fitting the content properly.
+This can turn very useful when an object is approaching or stepping away from the camera.
+You may need to resize the redaction/zoom/shape to keep fitting the content properly.

 Let’s use keyframing to redact the orange car’s license plate in our example: